 A word of warning: although, in my opinion, this trail is an absolute highlight within the context of the Dolomites – and a rope fixed to the rock wall makes the experience quite safe – let me make this clear once and for all: despite technical equipment not being compulsory, strictly speaking this is a via ferrata – therefore, great care should be taken when hiking along the Astaldi Geological Trail, in both directions; also, this is not advised to people with little hiking experience or who are afraid of heights.

-(Please note: I must also point out that, in quality of nature guide, legally I am not entitled to accompany you there.
-Should you wish to visit with with a guide, please contact the Alpine Guides Office in Cortina).
+(Please note: I must also point out that, in quality of nature guide, I am not legally entitled to accompany you there.
+Should you wish to visit with a guide, please contact the Alpine Guides Office in Cortina).

 The ‘Grotta della Tofana’ is reachable with a stretch of path which is short but also quite exposed; the cave is of circular shape and is about 300 m deep.
 It is a rare example of karstic phenomenon in the Main Dolomite – less important than similar caves that can be seen on the limestone plateaus of Fosses and Fanes, but equally spectacular for the ice formations that are visible in spring.